 I was out at 2nd Light Surf Spot with my Canon G10 & underwater enclosure, working on my shooting technique from the water.
 Shoot from the water is a much greater challenge than shoot with a big lens from the beach.
 I learned a great deal from my first attempt.
 I need to use a boogie board and or scuba fins.

-The G10 is pretty good camera, since I am shooting full sun light I don’t have to work about high ISO noise.
+The G10 is pretty good camera with 4k and 4k news, since I am shooting full sun light I don’t have to work about high ISO noise.
 What would make it better would be an external aiming system that would allow better subject tracking, the LCD is no match for full sun light.
 I wish the frame rate was higher.
 I also getting the subject closer is key, which is hard since the environment is very dynamic.

 Spooky Underwater Photography

 I am still experimenting with the way I want my images look.
-I want an unique look and style of my own.
+I want a unique look and style of my own.
 There many other extremely talented underwater photographers creating some amazing images.
 A friend sent me a great link to my FB account of a UK photographer Phoebe Rudomino that does very unique underwater images.
-The studio Pinewood Studios in the UK is one of the state of art studio’s any where in the world.
+The studio Pinewood Studios in the UK is one of the state of art studio’s anywhere in the world.

 Underwater Photography the second try